 Why I shared this information that is meant to be kept as a secret is because I believe in sharing knowledge.
 If we find something remarkable, and we keep it to ourselves and not share it with the other people of the domain who might be facing a similar problem, the knowledge is of no use then.

 If we find something remarkable, and we keep it to ourselves without sharing it with others facing a similar problem, the knowledge is practically pointless.

 After all, true knowledge is something everyone benefits from.
 As they say it, sharing is caring.

-Here is another similar story where my colleague Arindam used concept of GSM to invalidate 4G LTE patents
+Here is another similar story where my colleague Arindam used the concept of 3G and GSM to invalidate 4G LTE patents.

 Authored by: Nikhil Gupta, Manager, Patent Search Team